-http://personal.tcu.edu/jharvey/40223/Framework for Studying Cyber Security Issues.pdf
+http://personal.tcu.edu/jharvey/30233/Econ_Primer_for_Cyber.pdf

 - How is it that a loan shows up on both sides of a bank's balance sheet?
 While they clearly don't need anyone's savings to make the loan, why do they not (at least initially) even worry about having sufficient reserves to make the loan and when they do look for those reserves, where will they go first?
-[33 words] - 58.
-If the Fed has not changed its interest rate target and the entire banking system is short of reserves, what must the Fed do and why? - 59.
+[33 words] - 60.
+If the Fed has not changed its interest rate target and the entire banking system is short of reserves, what must the Fed do and why?
+[16 words] - 61.
 Commercial banks and similar institutions do not realistically face what kind of constraints in lending?
-[2 words] - 60.
-What is the real key to an institution's financial wealth - 61.
-What did Lehman Brothers net worth-to-asset ratio in 2008 indicate?
+[2 words] - 62.
+What is the real key to an institution's financial health? [four words] - What did Lehman Brothers net worth-to-asset ratio in 2008 indicate?
 How much did the market lose in about a week in 2008?
+[17 words]